stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/access-cluster/access-cluster.md

 ## Objectives

-Access the Openshfit cluster on UI and CLI.
+Access the Stakater App Agility Platform (SAAP) cluster on UI and CLI.

 ## Key Results